openebs-archive/openebs-docs/docs/FAQ.md

 OpenEBS is currently tightly integrated into Kubernetes.
 Support for Docker Swarm is something OpenEBS is looking at in future releases.

 The system requirements depend on the number of volumes being provisioned and can horizontally scale with the number of nodes in the Kubernetes cluster.
-The OpenEBS control plane comprises of minimum two pods i.e. apiserver and dynamic provisioner.
+The OpenEBS control plane comprises of minimum two pods, i.e. apiserver and dynamic provisioner.
 You can run these using 2GB RAM and 2 CPUs.

 Each volume will spin up IO controller and replica pods.
 Each of these will require 1GB RAM and 0.5 CPU by default.